userver-framework/userver/scripts/docs/en/userver/tutorial/build.md

 Just use the template to make your own service:
 1. Press the green "Use this template" button at the top of the github template page
 2. Clone the service `git clone your-service-repo && cd your-service-repo && git submodule update --init`
-3. Give a proper name to your service and replace all the occurences of "*service_template" string with that name.
+3. Give a proper name to your service and replace all the occurrences of "*service_template" string with that name.
 4. Feel free to tweak, adjust or fully rewrite the source code of your service.

 For local development of your service either